 53. Don’t Even Think About Being Late For the Ship

 Check out the video below.
-Don’t let this happen to you.
+As a first-time cruiser, don’t let this happen to you.
 The departure times for port days aren’t suggestions.
 You should be back on board by that time and not a moment later.
 The last thing you want to do is be a “pier runner” or worse, miss the ship altogether.

 54. No Habla Espanol?
 No Problemo.